sandrofilho2000/Pizzaria-Real/README.md

 # 🍕Pizzaria-Real🍕
 ### What is Pizzaria Real 🤔?

-Pizzaria real is a pizzeria from Barbacena, Brazil the is known for its quality and excellent flavors, I am creating this website for study purposes.
+Pizzaria real is a pizzeria from Barbacena (Brazil) that is known for its quality and excellent flavors, I am creating this website for study purposes.
 I will use technologies such as

 * ➡Jquery
 * ➡AngularJS